Social Media Governance Task Force

 Sharon Bradford Franklin

-Franklin is Co-Director of the Center on Democracy & Technology’s Security and Surveillance Project.
-She leads advocacy on a broad range of issues involving surveillance, civil liberties, and civil rights.
+Sharon Bradford Franklin is Chair of the Privacy and Civil Liberties Oversight Board.
+Prior to her appointment as Chair, Ms. Franklin served as Co-Director of the Security and Surveillance Project at the Center for Democracy & Technology (CDT), leading advocacy on a broad range of issues involving surveillance, cybersecurity, encryption, civil liberties, and civil rights.

-Before joining CDT, Sharon was the policy director for New America’s Open Technology Institute, where she directed OTI’s policy work on issues including cybersecurity, encryption, freedom of expression online, government surveillance, privacy, and transparency and platform accountability.
+Previously, she was the Policy Director for New America’s Open Technology Institute (OTI), directing OTI’s policy work on issues including cybersecurity, encryption, freedom of expression online, government surveillance, privacy, and platform accountability.

 Whitney Kimball Coe